noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

       - aligning items within a box,
   - use the picture element to offer alternative versions of an image for different displays/devices
     - combine with at-rules
+  - the `content:` rule is powerful, use it whenver you need to insert dynamic content via css and not js
+    - is generally used with selector::before|after to insert content before|after something

 # syntax